Skip to main content

 Example – back payment of state pension

 Ellie lives in England.
-She receives a letter from the DWP in October 2024 saying that they have not paid her enough state pension.
-They are sending her a lump sum of £1,440.
+She receives a letter from the DWP in October 2026 saying that it has not paid her enough state pension.
+The DWP is sending her a back-payment of £1,620.
 Ellie has other taxable pension income.
-The sum and Ellie’s tax position is broken down as follows:
+The lump sum and Ellie’s tax position is broken down as follows:

 Tax year Amount of state pension back-payment £ Other income Personal allowance (PA) Spare personal allowance (PA minus other income) Taxable back-payment (back-payment minus spare PA) Tax due on back-payment at basic rate 20%